End of Sermon

 31:41

 I arrived at the Rotary Park in West Provo at 8:00 am when they began registration and one hour before the race began.
 I signed up and got my sticker.
+(This was a kind of casual run, with all monies going to Nie Recovery.)

 It was a bit long to wait but I was eager.
 There was another early bird who seemed lost and nervous, just like me.
 This was her first race and she said she hadn't been to the gym in a month.
 I felt pretty good about my condition, as I've been training for 8 weeks (slow and steady...)for this.